-Like I stated, I’m only asking people’s opinion…not facts.
+Like I stated, I’m only asking people’s opinion… not facts.
 There is a difference.

-How many barrels of oil per day does a well need to produce be considered a good enough producing well to be cost effective for an oil company?
+How many barrels of oil per day does a well need to produce to be considered a good enough producing well to be cost effective for an oil company?

-In 2009 my family was approached by Exterra to lease their mineral rights to EOg.
+In 2009 my family was approached by Exterra to lease their mineral rights to EOG.
 With lots of family drama, they decided to go with Exterra, all except me.
 Fast forward to now and Exterra contacted me again to propose a lease but this time with Noble Oil.
 I did lots of research and Noble is one of the big dogs in the area.
 The landman is playing hard ball and I am inclined to not sign.
 I am a real estate professional in another state and I wanted an escrow established.
-If I was going to sign a paper, I want to see the money. they want the paperwork and I am to trust them and wait up to 90 days.
+If I was going to sign a paper, I want to see the money.
+They want the paperwork and I am to trust them and wait up to 90 days.
 I offered to pay the escrow costs.
 No deal, so they upped the offer, but still will not do an escrow.
 I walked the last time, should I walk again.
 It was never about the money, but the way it was handled.
-My family, settled for so littled and I have been offered 10 times what they got.
+My family settled for so little and I have been offered 10 times what they got.
 Need advice.
-Paperwork is being sent
+Paperwork is being sent.

 How many contiguous acres are involved in the lease?